OpenGround: Planning-based Online Perception for Open-World 3D Visual Grounding: Conclusion

 \section{Conclusion}

-This paper presents OpenGround, a novel framework for zero-shot open-world 3D visual grounding.
-To overcome the limitation of existing methods that rely on a predefined object lookup table ($\olt$), OpenGround introduces an Active Cognition-based Reasoning (ACR) mechanism.
-ACR mimics human-like active perception by first structuring a Cognitive Task Chain to leverage contextual relationships, and then employing an Active Cognitive Enhancement module to dynamically expand the object lookup table ($\olt$) for richer scene understanding.
-To evaluate our method on open-world scenarios, we also contribute the OpenTarget benchmark.
-Extensive experiments show that OpenGround remains competitive on standard datasets (Nr3D, SceneRefer) and achieves state-of-the-art performance on OpenTarget, demonstrating its flexibility and superior capability in open-world scenarios.
+This paper presents OpenGround, a zero-shot framework for open-world 3D visual grounding.
+Unlike prior methods that either exhaustively complete the object lookup table ($\olt$) or abandon it entirely, OpenGround introduces two modules: Task-Chain Planning that decomposes complex queries into ordered sub-goals for progressive grounding, and Context-Guided Perception that extends the $\olt$ online to discover novel objects on demand.
+We also contribute the OpenTarget benchmark with 7,724 object-query pairs for open-world evaluation.
+Experiments show that OpenGround remains competitive on standard datasets (Nr3D, SceneRefer) and achieves state-of-the-art performance on OpenTarget, demonstrating its flexibility and capability in open-world scenarios.